johnstamps2020/documentation-portal/README.md

 > IMPORTANT: Private keys and other sensitive data are not listed below, so you
 > need to get them from Password Vault or AWS Secrets Manager.

+> IMPORTANT: If you use docker compose for running the local dev environment, you need to set different values for
+> the following variables: CONFIG_DB_HOST=db, FRONTEND_URL=http://landing-pages:6006

 ```
 OKTA_CLIENT_ID=
 OKTA_CLIENT_SECRET=